xapian/xapian-developer-guide/contributing/new-bindings.rst

 we need to have:

-* working bindings that can be built against a recent release of Xapian or git master, as well as against the latest version of the target language
+* working bindings that can be built against a recent release of Xapian or git main, as well as against the latest version of the target language

 * documentation to help people familiar with the target language to start using the bindings